timescale/docs/timescaledb/quick-start/python.md

 * [Execute a query on TimescaleDB](#execute-a-query)

 ## Prerequisites
+Before you start, make sure you have:

-* At least cursory knowledge of Structured Query Language (SQL).
-The tutorial will walk you through each SQL command, but it will be helpful if you've seen SQL before
+* At least some knowledge of SQL (structured query language).
+The tutorial will walk you through each SQL command, but it is helpful if you've seen SQL before.
 * TimescaleDB installed, either in a [self-hosted environment][self-hosted-install] or [in the cloud][cloud-install]
-* `psycopg2` library, [which you can install with pip][psycopg2-docs]
+* The `psycopg2` library installed, [which you can install with pip][psycopg2-docs].
-* Optionally, a [Python virtual environment][virtual-env]
+* Optionally, a [Python virtual environment][virtual-env].

 ## Connect Python to TimescaleDB